NCIP/gdc-docs/docs/Data_Dictionary/Release_Notes/Data_Dictionary_Release_Notes.md

 * The [GDC Data Dictionary Viewer](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/) on the [GDC Documentation Site](https://docs.gdc.cancer.gov) correctly displays links to terms for properties that were previously listed as 'null'.

+### Known Issues and Workarounds

+* The enum `Head - Face Or Neck, Nos` has been deprecated for the property `treatment_anatomic_sites` on the `treatment` entity, but still appears in the Data Dictionary viewer.
+This will be resolved in a future release.

 ## v2.6.6

 * __GDC Product__: GDC Data Dictionary